altona Diagnostics’ approach to the IVDR

 altona’s stance

-As the consequences of the COVID-19 pandemic are intensively impacting all parts of the healthcare sector, altona Diagnostics perceives the transition periods of the amendment to the IVDR as positive, retaining both high-level quality and unrestricted availability of diagnostic products, e.g., PCR assay kits.
+As the consequences of the COVID-19 pandemic have intensively impacted all parts of the healthcare sector, altona Diagnostics perceives the transition periods of the amendment to the IVDR as positive, retaining both high-level quality and unrestricted availability of diagnostic products, e.g., PCR assay kits.
 Despite the extension of IVDR transition periods, altona Diagnostics has already taken action to convert our product portfolio to IVDR compliance.

 altona Diagnostics product portfolio and the IVDR

 altona Diagnostics is committed to provide IVDR-ready products to our customers to facilitate early adoption of the new requirements.
-We have focused on the approach of launching AltoStar® products, which we have designated as “CE: IVD 2022”.
-However, the "CE: IVD 2022" products comprise a technical documentation that is prepared to meet the requirements of the IVDR.
+We have focused on the approach of launching AltoStar® products, which comprise a technical documentation that is prepared to meet the requirements of the IVDR.
 These products combine the AltoStar® Molecular Diagnostic Workflow with the usability of other workflows (manual or automated) and, in this way, are “open workflow” compatible.

-The AltoStar® product line is already available as “CE: IVD 2022” and all upcoming products of the new FlexStar® product line will also be available as “CE: IVD 2022”.
-These products are aimed to be IVDR compliant in 2022 certified by the notified body.
-Given that the IVDR will gain full applicability by May 26, 2022, our products of the future risk class A will have to be IVDR compliant.
-Therefore, we will conduct the necessary activities to take this into account.
-This will affect the AltoStar® Purification Kit 1.5, the AltoStar® Whole Blood Pretreatment Buffer 1.5, and the FlexStar® (RT-)PCR Amplification Mix 1.5.
+The AltoStar® product line is already available as CE-IVD and all upcoming products of the new FlexStar® product line will also be available as CE-IVD.
+These products are aimed to be IVDR compliant in 2024 certified by the notified body.
+Given that the IVDR has gained full applicability by May 26, 2022, our products of the risk class A are already IVDR compliant.
+This applies to the AltoStar® Purification Kit 1.5, the AltoStar® Whole Blood Pretreatment Buffer 1.5, and the FlexStar® (RT-)PCR Amplification Mix 1.5.

 Following the IVDR amendment, RealStar® products will remain available as IVDD compliant CE-IVD products.
 Nevertheless, RealStar® products will not be released as an IVDR compliant version, in contrast to the AltoStar® and FlexStar® counterparts, but will be eventually discontinued.
-Hence, the last shipments of RealStar® products will be processed in line with the end of the applicable transition periods according to the respective IVDR risk class. altona Diagnostics kindly asks for your understanding that we are not yet able to provide a more precise discontinuation date for individual RealStar® products at this point.
+Hence, the last shipments of RealStar® CE-IVD products will be processed in line with the end of the applicable transition periods according to the respective IVDR risk class. altona Diagnostics kindly asks for your understanding that we are not yet able to provide a more precise discontinuation date for individual RealStar® CE-IVD products at this point.
 We will keep you posted and inform you about dates ahead of time.
 These dates will also be posted on this web page.
+However, RealStar® products will remain available as for research use only (RUO).

 Steps to IVDR compliance

 The successful transition of marketed devices to IVDR compliance requires dedicated and enduring preparation. altona Diagnostics initiated the process early to obtain AltoStar® products which will be compliant with the IVDR and cover the needs of customers who are not yet benefiting from the automated AltoStar® Workflow.
-These “CE: IVD 2022” products were launched in December 2021 and are available for orders.
+These CE-IVD products are available for orders.

 However, to achieve full IVDR readiness altona Diagnostics must rely on a multiple-step model.
-The majority of in vitro diagnostic devices will have to be approved by the notified body under the IVDR.
-As soon as the notified body supervising altona Diagnostics will have been IVDR certified, the technical documentation of selected products will be reviewed before an IVDR audit can be performed.
+The majority of in vitro diagnostic devices have to be approved by the notified body under the IVDR.
+Since the notified body supervising altona Diagnostics was IVDR certified, the technical documentation of selected products is reviewed before an IVDR audit can be performed.
 We will be allowed to get certified to declare product conformity under the IVDR.
-With the achievement of that milestone, altona Diagnostics will be capable to conduct the necessary activities to eventually transform the “CE: IVD 2022” devices into IVDR compliant versions.
-Nevertheless, customers can already benefit from our “CE: IVD 2022” products ahead of the implementation of the switch to achieve full IVDR compliance.
+With the achievement of that milestone, altona Diagnostics will be capable to conduct the necessary activities to eventually transform the CE-IVD devices into IVDR compliant versions.
+Nevertheless, customers can already benefit from our products ahead of the implementation of the switch to achieve full IVDR compliance.

 Frequently asked questions — IVDR and altona Diagnostics

-The IVDR will gain full applicability by May 26, 2022.
-Devices, which belong to the IVDR risk class A, will have to be IVDR compliant by that date.
+The IVDR gained full applicability by May 26, 2022.
+Devices, which belong to the IVDR risk class A, must be IVDR compliant since then.
 IVD devices, which are categorized to future IVDR risk classes B–D, benefit from transition periods of 3 to 5 years.

 altona Diagnostics is committed to conduct the transition from IVDD to IVDR products for customers smoothly and quickly.
 However, the IVD regulation has certain impacts on the product portfolio: